code-golf/code-golf/CONTRIBUTING.md

 ### Holes with computed solutions

 For computed solutions, a case switch needs to be added to `/hole/play.go`.
 The value needs to match the URLized version of the hole name.
 When a case matches, a function defined in its own file in `/holes/` is called.
-This function must return randomized list of inputs and the corresponding output (the output takes a form of a single string).
+This function must return data for at least one test run.
+Data for each run takes form of a list of inputs and a single string containing the expected output.

 `/hole/play.go`